dodgymike/hackrf-wiki/Operating-System-Tips.md

 **Installing GNU Radio**

+Note: These instructions use the older build-gnuradio instead of the newer [PyBOMBS](http://gnuradio.org/pybombs).
+Either should work fine, but it would be nice if someone were to test PyBOMBS and update these instructions so that they will remain valid in the future.

 1. Create a directory to hold all the files needed to build the supporting software.
 In this example we will create a directory called **hackrf_files** under our home folder:<br>
 `$mkdir ~/hackrf_files`
 2. Download a copy of Marcus D. Leech's fantastic GNU radio setup script.
 You can find it here:<br> http://www.sbrac.org/files/build-gnuradio